sarahcorkery/16S-Amplicon-Sequence-Variant-Processing-Pipeline/README.md

 write.csv(track, file = "/state_working_directory_here/insert_your_file_name_here_TRACK.csv")
 ```

 Using the commands below, we can read in the taxa, seqtab.nochim and track objects using the .csv files we made in the previous step.
-This is essential in the event our objects are lost or we terminate our R studio session:

 ```{r}
 taxa <- read.csv(file = "/state_working_directory_here/insert_your_file_name_here_TAXA.csv")